pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Considering the text above, judge the following items.

-Item.
 36. The verb "removed" (third sentence) can be adequately replaced with taken out.

-Item.
 37. According to the text, before 1932, information could only be stored provisionally in digital form.

-Item.
 38. According to the text, punched tape is still used nowadays.

 Texto 8: Engenharia Civil - Petrobras - CESPE / CEBRASPE - 2022